dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 The language will also no longer consider arguments passed to an `out` parameter to be returnable.
 Treating the input to an `out` parameter as returnable was extremely confusing to developers.
 It essentially subverts the intent of `out` by forcing developers to consider the value passed by the caller which is never used except in languages that don't respect `out`.
 Going forward languages that support `ref struct` must ensure the original value passed to an `out` parameter is never read.

 C# achieves this via it's definite assignment rules.
-That both achieves our ref safety rules as well as allowing for existing code which assigns and then returns `out` parameters values.
+That both achieves our ref safe context rules as well as allowing for existing code which assigns and then returns `out` parameters values.

 ```c#
 Span<int> StrangeButLegal(out Span<int> span)